Vanity Fair (1932 film)

-Vanity Fair is a 1932 American pre-Code drama film directed by Chester M. Franklin and starring Myrna Loy, Conway Tearle and Anthony Bushell.
-The film is modernized adaptation of William Makepeace Thackeray's 1848 novel of the same name with the original Regency-era story reset in Twentieth Century Britain.
-Three years later Thackeray's novel was adapted again as Becky Sharp, the first three-strip technicolor film.
+Vanity Fair is a 1932 American pre-Code drama film directed by Chester M. Franklin and featuring Myrna Loy in her first starring role, Conway Tearle and Anthony Bushell.
+The film is a modernized adaptation of William Makepeace Thackeray's 1848 novel of the same name, with the original Regency-era story reset in twentieth century Britain.
+(Three years later Thackeray's novel was adapted again as Becky Sharp, the first three-strip Technicolor feature film.)